 Ultimately, this should lead to more consistent and higher profits.
 That means better, more consistent work for clients.
 Better, more accurate resource plans.
 Not to mention – fewer evenings and weekends away from a family working to hit deadlines.

-Whether it’s protecting margins, making sure our team gets home to their family for dinner or predicting when we’ll need to hire our next staff member – when we can accurately predict what it will take to deliver a promised outcome to a client, everything in our agency gets easier.
+Whether it’s protecting margins, making sure our team gets home to their family for dinner or predicting when we’ll need to hire our next staff member – when we can deliver an accurate estimate to a client, everything in our agency gets easier.
 This fundamental skill is the bedrock of our operating system as a service business.

-As you have gathered by now, there’s a lot of work and tooling that goes into doing this right.
-We set out to make this easier at Parakeeto by building software to make it easier.
+As you have gathered by now, there’s a lot of work and resources that go into doing this right.
+We set out to make this easier at Parakeeto by building intelligent estimation tooling for our clients.

-If you want a solution that makes it easy to connect your time-tracking data to your estimation process and build that feedback loop into your business, click here to try Parakeeto absolutely free.
+If you want a solution that makes it easy to connect your time-tracking data to your estimating process and build that feedback loop into your business, click here to apply for a consultation with one of our agency profitability consultants.

 If you’d like access to a library of tools we’ve put together to help you implement this process on your own, you can get free access to our Agency Profitability Toolkit below.
 It’s full of templates, training videos and resources to help you implement every step of the process described in this blog post.